-Fire Engulfs Lumber Business Overnight
+Fire engulfs lumber business overnight

 CRAWFORD COUNTY – A fire heavily damages a lumber business overnight.

-Calls went out around 1:45am this morning for a fire at Clear Lake Lumber, located in the 400 block of Main Street in Spartansburg.
+Calls went out around 1:45 a.m.
+Friday for a fire at Clear Lake Lumber, located in the 400 block of Main Street in Spartansburg.

 According to crews on scene, the fire began in the broiler room, before spreading.